TOMMY JOHNSON JR.

 Chandler was presented with the NHRA Blaine Johnson Award in November 2015 during the annual NHRA Awards Ceremony.
 The award named for late NHRA racer Blaine Johnson is presented to a person who exemplifies perseverance, commitment and dedication to NHRA.

-He has competed in 370 NHRA pro events, which includes stints driving for four hall-of-famers (Don Schumacher, Kenny Bernstein, Don Prudhomme and the NFL’s Joe Gibbs).
+Johnson has competed in more than 400 NHRA pro events, which includes stints driving for four hall-of-famers (Don Schumacher, Kenny Bernstein, Don Prudhomme and the NFL’s Joe Gibbs).

 He earned his NHRA Top Fuel license in 1989.
 The next season, he powered his dragster to a run of 4.964 seconds becoming the 14th member of the exclusive Cragar 4-Second Club.